 In this tutorial, we will show you how to install and configure GNOME Desktop on Debian 8.
-By default, Debian 8 server installed as minimal without any Graphical Desktop support.
+By default, Debian 8 server was installed as minimal without any Graphical Desktop support.
 Installing GNOME Desktop on Debian is fairly straightforward.
 Most Debian servers are run on CLI (Command-Line Interface) mode.
 But in some cases, one may need to have a desktop to install some applications with GUI (Graphic User Interface) mode.
 In this case, we will use GNOME, the most popular user-friendly desktop for any UNIX-based system.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 Follow the guide on how to install Gnome GUI on Debian 8 (Jessie).